Gaucher disease (Gaucher's disease)

-Gaucher is an autosomal recessive disease and the most prevalent Lysosomal Storage Disorder (LSD) and is present in approximately 1 in 20,000 live births.
+Gaucher, also referred to as Gaucher's is an autosomal recessive disease and the most prevalent Lysosomal Storage Disorder (LSD) and is present in approximately 1 in 20,000 live births.
 Gaucher disease, also known as glucocerebrosidase deficiency, occurs when a certain lipid, glucosylceramide, accumulates in the bone marrow, lungs, spleen, liver and sometimes the brain.
 Despite the fact that the disease consists of a phenotype, with varying degrees of severity, it has been sub-divided in three subtypes according to the presence or absence of neurological involvement.

 Learn more about Gaucher disease treatments and symptoms by clicking below.

-The National Gaucher Foundation (NGF)
+The National Gaucher Foundation, Inc

 We are the only independent, non-profit organization of its kind serving the Gaucher community in the US.
 Founded in 1984, the NGF funded millions of research dollars toward the cause, treatments and cure for Gaucher disease.
 We are an objective, independent voice of the Gaucher community, providing leadership, outreach and innovative thinking.
 The number of families and individuals affected by Gaucher are ever increasing, requiring extensive programs and services.

 For more information, contact email@example.com